Welcome to Hartford Seminary’s Strategic Planning Project page, where you will find information and resources about this important initiative.

 - Our current model is rooted in older models of seminary education and is not sustainable long-term.
 Enrollment is declining across peer theological schools nationally, while our programs face new competition for students.

-- The need for interreligious understanding is growing, and growing strong.
+- The need for interreligious understanding is growing at a tremendous rate.
 Many of the world’s most pressing problems can be traced to conflicts rooted in religious intolerance and a lack of religious literacy.
 In addition, communities and families are becoming increasingly diverse and interreligious.

 - Our unique legacy calls us to even greater leadership.
 Hartford Seminary has a strong history of cutting-edge religion research and hosts pioneering programs in interreligious understanding, peacebuilding, and spirituality.
 Going forward, we will incorporate an even greater focus on diversity, equity, and inclusion into all of our work.